MakWigglz/personalFinanceJS/README.md

 - [PostgreSQL Documentation](https://www.postgresql.org/docs/)

 Starting such a project will help you practice and master a wide range of JavaScript-related skills and technologies.
 Good luck!
+Transaction creation
+Transaction categorization
+Transaction history
+Filtering and sorting capabilities

+The backend route in dashboard.js already handles transaction fetching, and the frontend Dashboard.js component displays them.
+Here's how we can implement the requested features:

+Transaction Creation:
+Add a new POST route in dashboard.js for creating transactions Create a TransactionForm component that connects to the Dashboard Include fields for amount, type (income/expense), category, and description Transaction Categorization:
+Extend the Transaction model to include category field Add category selection in the transaction form
+Update the DataVisualization component to show data by category Transaction History:
+The dashboard.js backend route already fetches recent transactions Expand the frontend to show a dedicated transaction history page Include pagination for better performance
+Filtering and Sorting:
+Add query parameters to the backend API
+Implement filter controls (by date range, category, amount) Add sorting options (by date, amount, category)
+The existing authentication system and React components provide a great starting point for building these features.
+The DataVisualization component can be enhanced to show more detailed transaction analytics as well.